France agrees sale of war planes to Egypt | DW | 03.05.2021

 The Rafale has become one of France's most popular defense export items and Egypt one of its best customers

-Reports of a secret deal by the French government to sell 30 Dassault Rafale fighter jets as well as military electronics to the government of Egyptian President Abdel-Fattah el-Sissi were confirmed by a government source in Paris on Monday.
+The French government is selling 30 Dassault Rafale fighter jets as well as military electronics to the government of Egyptian President Abdel-Fattah el-Sissi.

+The Egyptian Defense Ministry confirmed the deal in a post on Twitter Monday.

 Similar large-scale military contracts with Egypt fell through in the past apparently more over concerns about Egypt's ability to pay for the equipment rather than concerns over its human rights record.